facebook/react/docs/community/support.md

 In the forum there's also a category for job posts and a category for discussion of our weekly meeting notes.

+## React community on Hashnode

+[Hashnode's React node](https://hashnode.com/n/reactjs) is a great place to stay up-to-date with React discussion, news and stories.
+Start a discussion related to React and exchange ideas with more than 10K React followers.

 ## Reactiflux Chat

 If you need an answer right away, check out the [Reactiflux Discord](https://discord.gg/0ZcbPKXt5bZjGY5n) community.
 There are usually a number of React experts there who can help out or point you to somewhere you might want to look.